GSA/digitalgov.gov/content/posts/2013-05-21-developer-kit.md

 ---
+url: /2013/05/21/developer-kit/
 date: 2013-05-21 1:05:45 -0400
-title: 'Developer Kit'
+title: /Developer Kit
-summary: 'These are the elements that make up a well-rounded developer hub.
+summary: These are the elements that make up a well-rounded developer hub.
 Homepage The API efforts of any agency should all be accessible via one easy to reach developers hub.
 This Web page should provide a path to all public APIs and any associated resources.
-Once an agency has begun to publish multiple APIs, certain resources'
+Once an agency has begun to publish multiple APIs, certain resources
-authors: [gray-brooks]
+authors:
+  - gray-brooks
 categories:
   - Code
 tag: